-Figure 4-29.
+Figure 4-17.
 Typical Battery Interface Connection - Separate Battery System

-4.9.3 X-Slot Connections
+4.7.3 X-Slot Connections

-NOTE LAN drops for use with X-Slot cards must be provided by the customer.
+NOTE LAN and telephone drops for use with X-Slot cards must be provided by the customer.

-NOTE When installing external wiring to X-Slot cards, conduit must be installed to the UPS cabinet.
+When installing external wiring to X-Slot cards, conduit must be installed to the UPS cabinet.
 When installing internal wiring to X-Slot terminals, route the wiring through the internal opening in the X-Slot communication bay.

-For installation and setup of an X-Slot card, contact an Eaton service representative (see page 1-11).
+For installation and setup of an X-Slot card, contact an Eaton service representative (see 1.8 on page 1-9).

-- 1. If not already installed, install the LAN drops. - 2.
-Unfasten the front door latch and swing the door open (see Figure 4-1). - 3.
-Remove the right interface entry conduit landing plate to drill or punch holes (see Figure 4-19). - 4.
-Reinstall the interface entry plate and install the conduit. - 5.
-Route and install the LAN and other cables to the appropriate X-Slot cards.
-See Figure 4-24 and Figure 4-30 for X-Slot communication bay locations. - 6.
-Close the door and secure the latch. - 7.
+- 1. If not already installed, install the LAN and telephone drops. - 2.
+Unfasten the front door latch and swing the door open (see Figure 4-2). - 3.
+Remove the UPS cabinet interface entry conduit landing plates to drill or punch holes (see Figure 4-4).

+- 4. Reinstall the interface entry plates and install the conduit. - 5.
+Route and install the LAN, telephone, and other cables to the appropriate X-Slot cards.
+See Figure 4-12 and Figure 4-18 for X-Slot communication bay locations. - 6.
+Close the front door and secure the latch. - 7.
 Refer to the manual supplied with the X-Slot card for operator instructions.

-Figure 4-30.
+Figure 4-18.
 X-Slot Communication Bays

-4.10 Installing a REPO Switch
+4.8 Installing a REPO Switch

 A latching-type Remote Emergency Power-off (REPO) switch can be used in an emergency to shut down the UPS and remove power to the critical load from a location away from where the UPS is installed.
-Figure 4-31 shows a REPO switch.
+Figure 4-19 shows a REPO switch.

-NOTE Before installing a REPO switch, verify that the UPS was installed according to the instructions in paragraphs 4.2 through 4.9.
+NOTE Before installing a REPO switch, verify that the UPS was installed according to the instructions in paragraphs 4.2 through 4.7.
+NOTE When installing the PEDO quitch you must install conduit between the device and